bedrocklinux/bedrocklinux-website/markdown/0.7/compatibility-and-workarounds.md

 - A kernel module
 - A userland component

 Most F/OSS Linux graphics drivers strive to make the two components forward and backward compatible such that their versions do not have to sync up perfectly.
 This allows a kernel from one ~{stratum~} to work with an Xorg server from another ~{stratum~}.
 However, the proprietary Nvidia drivers require these two components be in sync.
-Since the kernel module is shared across ~{strata~}, this means every ~{stratum~} requires the exact same version.
+Since the kernel module is shared across ~{strata~}, this means every ~{stratum~} that does anything with the graphics card requires the exact same version.
 Bedrock does not know how to enforce this itself.
 To work around this, one must manually install distro-agnostic portable proprietary Nvidia in all ~{strata~}.

 [Download the proprietary Nvidia driver](https://www.nvidia.com/object/unix.html).
 Then run